JSCRIPT300-Spring2016/Final_Project/README.md

 **I strongly recommend you keep your project simple**.
 There is a lot to do here, and any complexity will blow up the amount of time and effort required to complete it.
 Remember to build the simplest thing possible to achieve the task your application is meant to accomplish and avoid feature creep.
 You can always iterate on what you've built *after* you've completed the minimum viable product.

 *include your proposal in this README after this line:*

+For the final project I would like to create a band name generator.
+I will have list of adjectives, verbs, and nouns, and at random it will combine these three words to create a wonky band name e.g. Pink Dancing Cup Holders.

+I'm open to suggestions for a project as I'm not sure if I will be able to incorporate all the requirements for this assignment.